-Also see the second part: In The Garden of Charlemagne
+(Also see the Part Two: In The Garden of Charlemagne)

 Some say the monastics of the Middle Ages merely kept good records of the classical era, preserved them, copied them, and made use of them.
 Others say they developed many skills and a great deal of information themselves through trial and error.
 What cannot be doubted, though, is that monks and nuns of medieval times had records, gardens and medicines for the practice of herbalism.
 Indeed, they were the masters of it, particularly the Benedictines, and they held and built this treasure of knowledge for over a millennium, with many continuing to do so to this day.